harleydutton/tabula-rasa/tabula-rasa.md

 Skills level up once they have been used a number of times equal to their level.
 For example, to level up a level 7 `sword-fighting` a player would need to succeed at 7 `sword-fighting` checks.
 This usually means this will require over 7 attempts because failures do not earn exp.
 Mark successes next to the skill on your character sheet.
 <!-- common skills -->
 <!-- mandatory skills -->

+### Contests as checks
+Each participant in the contest rolls.
+Anyone who fails is eliminated/loses.
+If using a dice system where magnitude of success is easy to calculate the player with the most successes wins the contest.
+Contestants can tie.
+All modifiers apply to the checks as normal.

 ## Flavor
 <!-- definition -->